 That’s right!
 With the right amount of balance, it’s possible to continue working full-time while earning your MSN-FNP.
 At Herzing, you can get your FNP degree online, making it easy for working nurses to manage their education on their schedule.

 5. Increase your management responsibilities

 Do you have what it takes to give the orders?
 As an FNP, that's exactly what you will be doing.
 Delegation will be a large part of the job, as will collaborating with other decision-makers on the healthcare team.
-Strong management skills are essential, and an MSN-FNP program can help you develop the knowledge and tools you’ll need to take the lead.
+Strong management skills are essential, and going from BSN to FNP can help you develop the knowledge and tools you’ll need to take the lead.

 6. Expand your practice